urcomputeringpal/codespaces-examples/README.md

 # codespaces-examples

+A collection of notes about GitHub Codespaces

+## Useful tools

-## Prebuild Failure Notification Issues
+### Prebuild Failure Notification Issues

 [This action](https://github.com/urcomputeringpal/codespaces-examples/blob/main/.github/workflows/codespaces-prebuilds-failure-issues.yaml) can be copied/pasted into any repository that contains a Codespaces Prebuild to open an issue when a prebuild configuration fails and close it when it's working again.

 ## Known Issues

+### Websockets fail to connect for several minutes at startup

+The `Origin` header is improperly set to `localhost` for several minutes on Websocket requests, causing them to be rejected.

+Reproduction and details here: https://github.com/jnewland/codespaces-websockets-bug

 ### Forwarded Ports are unstable after rebuild if using Docker Compose